Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Introduction

-ISI channels with finite input alphabets are a particular case of finite-state machine channels (FSMCs)~\cite{Gallager:1968:ITR:578869}.
+ISI channels with finite memory length and finite input alphabets are a particular case of finite-state machine channels (FSMCs)~\cite{Gallager:1968:ITR:578869}.
 Toward maximizing the achievable information rates over FSMCs, the classical Blahut-Arimoto algorithm (BAA)~\cite{1054855,1054753} was generalized in~\cite{4494705} to optimize finite-state machine sources (FSMSs) at the input of FSMCs.
-Comparing the maximized achievable information rates (lower bounds on the capacity)~\cite{965977,4494705} with upper bounds on the capacity~\cite{1397923,955166} of FSMCs, typically shows a small gap between them, which can be further narrowed by increasing the memory order of the employed FSMS at the input~\cite{4455735}.
+Comparing lower bounds on the capacity of FSMCs (i.e., the maximized information rates)~\cite{965977,4494705} with the corresponding upper bounds~\cite{1397923,955166} typically shows a small gap between them, which can be further narrowed by increasing the memory order of the FSMS at the~input~\cite{4455735}.

-Recently, Han et al.~\cite{8747418,abs-2001-03482} derived the secrecy capacity of memoryless wiretap channels with both causal and non-causal channel state information at the encoder.
-Dai et al.~\cite{8963770} applied these results to the case of physically degraded Gaussian wiretap channels with a noiseless private feedback from Bob's observations to the encoder.
-It is shown in~\cite{8963770} that the considered feedback enhances the secrecy capacity under the weak secrecy criterion.
-The delayed version of this feedback is employed in~\cite{7774989} to enlarge the rate-equivocation region of finite-state Markov wiretap channels.\footnote{{In the terminology of~\cite{7774989}, Bob's and Eve's channels are FSMCs, and the state process is assumed to be a stationary irreducible aperiodic ergodic Markov chain independent of the transmitted messages.}} In addition, enhancing the efficiency of secure communications over ISI channels by the injection of cooperative artificial noise to mask Eve’s observations while minimizing the impact on Bob's channel is studied in~\cite{8464866,8737786}.
+Recently, Han and Sasaki~\cite{8747418,9483917} derived the secrecy capacity of memoryless wiretap channels with channel state information at the encoder.
+Dai \emph{et~al}.~\cite{8963770} applied these results to physically degraded Gaussian wiretap channels with noiseless private feedback from Bob's observations to the encoder.
+It was shown in~\cite{8963770} that the considered feedback enhances the secrecy capacity under the weak secrecy criterion.
+The delayed version of this feedback is employed in~\cite{7774989} to enlarge the rate-equivocation region of finite-state Markov wiretap channels.\footnote{A finite-state Markov wiretap channel, as in~\cite{7774989}, is a wiretap channel where Bob's channel and Eve's channel are FSMCs where the (joint) state process is assumed to be a stationary ergodic Markov chain independent of the transmitted message.} Besides employing the feedback channel, the efficiency of secure communication over ISI channels can be enhanced by injecting cooperative artificial noise toward degrading Eve's channel while minimizing the impact on Bob's channel, as done in~\cite{8464866} and \cite{8737786}.